githubrudramani/Pipelines/README.md

 ## D. Inferential statistics
 In the stat folder there is jupyter notebook **stat.ipynp** which includes detailed explanation of z-test, t-test, ANOVA, correlation, regression and chi-square test with examples incorpotated from Udacity's free statistical inference course

+## E. nsolver_mRNA
+It is a Python Package  to QC, normalize and analyze nano string nsolver mRNA data Look and the jupyter notebook (main.ipynb) in this folder for more detailed information.